Senior Clinical Research Associate Jobs

 • Visiting clinical trial sites to ensure proper study conduct, data collection, and documentation.

-• Ensuring that clinical trials comply with ethical standards, institutional policies, and regulatory guidelines.
+• To this end, it is essential to ensure that clinical trials are conducted in accordance with ethical standards, institutional policies, and regulatory guidelines.

 • Monitoring patient safety and adverse event reporting.